PrediktorAS/PowerView-UserDocs/Central solution/Substation.md

 # Substation

-Shows substation metering and status values.
+Shows the substation metering and status values.

 Example from Norway Oslo below with explanations.